Volunteer

 • For every 25 hours completed, volunteers will receive a promo code for 2 tickets to the BMO Mainstage.

 • Be a part of the Bard community!
-Volunteers are invited to attend special behind-the-scenes tours, the Bard Explored lecture series, dress rehearsals and other community events.
+Volunteers are invited to attend special behind-the-scenes tours,

 • Access to discounts at the Bard Concession and Boutique.

-• Invitation to the annual Volunteer Recognition Dinner and the Closing Night Celebration
+• Invitation to the annual Volunteer Recognition Dinner and the Closing Night Celebration.

 Accessibility & Inclusion

 Our aim is to make our volunteering opportunities accessible to the largest number of people possible.
 If you have accessibility requirements that you aren’t sure could be accommodated in a volunteer position of your interest, please contact us, so we can work together to accommodate you and have you as part of our team.
-Together we can assess if it is necessary to modify relevant positions, policies or physical environments.
+Together we can assess if it is necessary to modify relevant positions, policies, or physical environments.

-Be a part of a welcoming and collaborative operations team that is deeply committed to upholding and practicing Bard’s Company Commitments.
+You would be a part of a welcoming and collaborative operations team that is deeply committed to upholding and practicing Bard’s Company Commitments.

 During our season, some non-customer facing volunteer positions at off-peak times will become available with limited capacities.